snekpit/venom/README.md

 ## Scope

-Terminal-only goodies that add value in a bootable systemd-nspawn container context.
-No graphical packages allowed at this stage.

-The point of this repository is to have a collection of draft-quality recipes with which to flush out bugs and generate feature requests + PRs related to the tooling.
+Now that the official Serpent OS infra is up, working recipes should be PRed to the [main repository](https://github.com/snekpit/venom), thus leaving venom strictly as a showcase for recipes which demonstrate bugs and misfeatures with the intent of generating bug fixes/feature requests + PRs related to the tooling.

-The goal is also to eventually have all recipes work, at which point we can migrate them to either the main or the community recipe repos (depending on applicability)
+If you encounter specific issues with moss or boulder, report them first in the Development matrix channel in our [matrix space](https://matrix.to/#/!trFJOzhpDUejJKnPYg:matrix.org) and then go from there in terms of potentially capturing issues for the relevant tool in their respective code repos.

 ### Recipe tree structure